THE IMPURE FORCE

 Polevik - the Field-ghost, an evil ghost, a far relative of the house ghost.
 He looks like a short, deformed old man, but his looks change, depending of the place that he is in.

-The Field-ghost is also refered to as a formless figure that reminds more of a haystack, a confluence with crops and grass in the field.
+The Field-ghost is also referred to as a formless figure that reminds more of a haystack, a confluence with crops and grass in the field.

-The publication of the postcards was a personal entreprise by the artist, just like the second edition of the deck in 2004, in limited number of 1053 decks.
+The publication of the postcards was a personal enterprise by the artist, just like the second edition of the deck in 2004, in limited number of 1053 decks.

 Vodjanoj - the Water-sprite is an evil spirit, ruler of the waters.
 He lives in pools, ponds, lakes and in the whirlpools of rivers, preferably in black water.